-Fairbanks mayors disagree on marijuana use at retail stores
+Fairbanks officials disagree on marijuana use at pot stores

-FAIRBANKS, Alaska (AP) — The city mayor and a borough mayor in one Alaska city are advocating opposite positions on public marijuana consumption.
+FAIRBANKS, Alaska (AP) — The city’s mayor and a borough mayor in one Alaska city are advocating opposite positions on marijuana consumption at retail stores.

-The Daily News-Miner reports the officials are split on new state regulations scheduled to take effect April 11 that will allow on-site marijuana use at retail cannabis stores.
+The officials are split on new state regulations issued by the Marijuana Control Board that will allow on-site marijuana use at cannabis retailers, the Daily News-Miner reported Thursday.

+The regulations signed Tuesday by Lt.
+Gov. Kevin Meyer are scheduled to take effect April 11.
+The new rules require on-site use areas to be separated from shops by walls and a secure door or remain outdoors.

 Fairbanks Mayor Jim Matherly released a statement saying the city’s current prohibition of on-site use will remain in place.